nicholasdille/docker-pod/README.md

 This plugin add the manual management of pods to Docker.
 You can create a pods, add containers to a pod, remove containers from a pod as well as manage the containers (logs, exec).

+The script can be source to use the functions `pod_<verb>`, run directly as well as used as a Docker CLI plugin.

 ## Installation

 1. Please make sure you are running Docker 19.03.